matloff/TidyverseSkeptic/README.md

 debugging more difficult; by contrast, my style above lends itself easily to debugging.
 And again, for large problems, piped code is slower.

-Moreover, what if the function **h()** above has just two arguments, rather than one?
+Moreover, what if the function **h()** above has two arguments, rather than just one, with each argument requiring functional composition?
 Pipes can't be used there.

 So, while I may agree with the Tidiers' preference for "left to right" execution, it can be done without pipes (as I do), and I see no benefit